 Solid wood is obviously the winner here, right?
-This is the most common perception when it comes to comparing between wood and MDF.
-Wood is seen as this strong and sturdy material while MDF is often viewed as a weak and cheap alternative.
+This is the most common perception when it comes to comparing between wood and MDF Board.
+Wood is seen as this strong and sturdy material while MDF Board is often viewed as a weak and cheap alternative.
 The truth is, both have their pros and cons for a kitchen remodel.
-Despite popular belief, wood is not always the superior choice; in some situations MDF might be the better material.
+Despite popular belief, wood is not always the superior choice; in some situations MDF Board might be the better material.

 Advantages of Solid Wood